bakerboy448/qbit_manage-wiki/Config-Setup.md

 settings:
   force_auto_tmm: False  # Will force qBittorrent to enable Automatic Torrent Management for each torrent.
   tracker_error_tag: issue  # Will set the tag of any torrents that do not have a working tracker.
+  ignoreTags_OnUpdate: # Will ignore a list of tags when running the update tag function
+    - noHL
+    - issue
+    - cross-seed
 directory:
   # Do not remove these
   # Cross-seed var: </your/path/here/>  # Output directory of cross-seed